wilsonsykes/kuse_cowork/README.md

 - **🧩 Skills**: Extensible skill system for custom capabilities
 - **🔗 MCP**: Model Context Protocol support for tool integration

+## Security Note
+This is still an early project and please be super careful when connecting with your local folders.

 ## 🚀 Quick Start

 Get up and running in minutes: